Dobiasd/FunctionalPlus/README.md

 The more complex functions though sometimes could be written in a more optimized way.
 If you use FunctionalPlus in a performance-critical scenario and profiling shows you need a faster version of a function [please let me know](https://github.com/Dobiasd/FunctionalPlus/issues) or [even help improving FunctionalPlus](https://github.com/Dobiasd/FunctionalPlus/pulls).

 Additionally keep in mind that FunctionalPlus always produces copies and never operates in place.
-So it is biased towards developer productivity and readability of code and not towards using as little memory as possible.
+[Even modern compilers often can not optimize these allocations away in chained calls.](http://stackoverflow.com/questions/39658768/loop-fusion-in-c-how-to-help-the-compiler).
+Thanks to working with a multi-paradigm language one easily can combine manually optimized imperative code with `fplus` functions.
+Luckily experience (aka. profiling) shows that in most cases the vast majority of code in an application is not relevant for overall performance and memory consumption.
+So initially focusing on developer productivity and readability of code is a good idea.

 Installation/Requirements